SpektraSystems/Microsoft-Cloud-Workshop/Continuous-delivery-in-VSTS-and-Azure/README.md

 * Wait for the lab environment to be provisioned.
 Sometimes this can take upto **10 minutes**.
 Once environment provisioning is complete, you will receive details in email as well as in the browser.

  > Note: Lab environment is enabled only for specific duration or workshop end time - whichever is earlier.
 At the end of the allowed time, environment will be self-destructed.
-Also, for multi-day workshops, all virtual machines will be shutdown at 7 PM local time and start at 8AM local time.
+Also, for multi-day workshops, all virtual machines will be shutdown at 6.30 PM local time.
+On day 2, user should start the Virtual Machine from the lab activation page.

 # Verify the pre-provisioned Environment